ChrisKLoveless/Portfolio/README.md

 ## Description

 This webpage serves as a landing page for my programming portfolio.
 It has an about me section and interests section to tell the viewer my background information.
-The webpage also contains some proffesional information to help inform potential employers.
+The webpage also contains some professional information to help inform potential employers.

 ## Setup/Installation Requirements